 It is also a professional iPhone manager and can manage your data and files on your iOS devices, i.g. you can use MobiMover to delete or add ringtones to the iPhone.

 If you're a faithful Apple fan who dislikes using any non-Apple programs to transfer data, then iCloud is your best choice. iCloud offers two options for data transfer: iCloud backup or iCloud sync.
 The former one aims to migrate all files to the new device and the latter one is used to sync specific items like Photos (only Photo Stream), Email, Contacts, Calendar, Notes, Reminders, etc between two iDevices.
+Thus, iCloud is also a good choice to transfer apps from iPad to iPad.

 First of all, you'll need to make sure that you've made a backup with iCloud.
 If not, just follow the steps below to make one.